• Skip to main content

 Ingredients

-• 2 tablespoons cacao powder or cocoa
+• 2 tablespoons cocoa/cacao powder

 • 4 tablespoons sunflower seeds or pumpkin seeds/nuts, lightly crushed